martynas199/EliteBooker-frontend/TESTING_GUIDE.md

 ## 🐛 Common Issues & Solutions

-### Issue 1: "Beautician ID not found"
+### Issue 1: "Specialist ID not found"

 **Cause**: You're not logged in as an admin with a specialist account
 **Solution**:

 - Log in to admin panel first
-- Ensure your admin account has a `beauticianId` field in the database
+- Ensure your admin account has a `specialistId` field in the database

 ### Issue 2: "Failed to create onboarding link"